ZhenkaiShou/alembic/_posts/2019-01-28-Deep Learning Experiments on CIFAR-10 Dataset.md

   - `flip_data = True`
 - `res4, crop data`: image data are first padded with zeros on each side and then randomly cropped
   - `crop_data = True`
-- `res4, augment data`: combination of the above two variants
+- `res4, augment data`: a combination of the above two variants
   - `flip_data = True, crop_data = True`

 From [**Fig. 7**](#fig-7) we can see that